Category: Refugees & Migrants

 -

-Conducting a classroom observation
+A classroom observation framework

 Conducting classroom observations is one of the most effective ways to develop as a teacher.
 But classrooms are so information-rich that the experience can be overwhelming.
 How do you decide what to look out for?